MrGerencser/superquadric_grasp_system/README.md

 # Superquadric Grasp System

 A ROS2-based robotic grasping system that uses superquadric shape fitting for intelligent object manipulation with Franka Emika robots.
+Based on Learning-Free Grasping of Unknown Objects Using Hidden Superquadrics Paper

 ## Overview